Pico & San Miguel February 26 – March 3

 The last stop in the morning was the tea factory at Gorreana – the only one remains on the island.
 To replace the orange as the cash crop, the islanders tried to grow tobacco, pineapples and tea.
 The owner of the factory had engaged two Chinese to help develop the tea plantation.
 Guida walked us through the factory explaining the process of turning leaves into consumable green and black tea.

-We arrived in the Lagoa das Furnas shortly after 12 noon.
-The Volcanic Complex of Furnace is exceptionally beautiful.
 The central caldera is a naturally explosive trachyte structure composed of two main calderas.
 The western of the two calderas is partially filled by a crater lake, Lagoa das Furnas, at an elevation of 359m and populated by several fumaroles and mud pools located at the northern part of the lake.
 It is at this area that local restaurants cook meat and vegetables in big pots in the ground for six hours.
 Visitors come to watch the pots being lifted from the ground.

 We went to a restaurant to sample the food cooked in this special way.
 Alas, my German friends and I were speechless when our food was placed on the table.
 There was enough meat (beef, chicken, pig knuckle and sausage) and vegetables (cabbage, carrot, potato, sweet potatoes and yam) to feed six to eight people.